ccheptea/auto-value-variant/README.md

     }
 }
 ```
 This code is hard to read and maintain and can get worse if filters get more complex.
-Thus we need a better way to
-handle this.

 ## Variant definition